BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: The Contact between Domains

 Recently for Lagrangian FEM, Li \etal \cite{li2020incremental,eipc} proposed a consistent variational contact model that smoothly approximates the nonsmooth contact phenomena with bounded error, and demonstrated its convergence under refinement for piecewise linear boundary discretization.
 Here we customize the FEM contact potential \cite{eipc} to the FEM-MPM coupling setting by defining the inter-surface contact potential between surfaces $\partial \Omega_\text{M}$ and $\partial \Omega_\text{F}$ to be

 where $d^{PP}(\xx_m, \xx_f) = \|\xx_m - \xx_f\|$ is the point-point distance function, and

-is a smoothly clamped barrier function that serves as the contact energy density with $d$ the input distance, $\hat{d}$ a small distance threshold below which contact activates, and $\kappa$ in $Pa$ the barrier stiffness\ \cite{li2020incremental,eipc}.
+is a smoothly clamped barrier function that serves as the contact energy density with $d$ the input distance, $\hat{d}$ a small distance threshold below which contact activates, and $\kappa$ in $Pa$ the barrier stiffness\ \cite{li2020incremental,eipc}, which scales the magnitude of contact forces at a certain distance.

 Intuitively, $\min_{\xx_f \in \partial \Omega_\text{F}^t} d^{PP}(\xx_m,\xx_f)$ is the distance between a material point $\xx_m\in \partial \Omega_\text{M}^t$ and surface $\partial \Omega_\text{F}^t$, and Equation (\ref{eq:ipc_smooth}) can be viewed as an integration of the point($\xx_m$)-surface($\partial \Omega_\text{F}^t$) contact energy density over surface $\partial \Omega_\text{M}^0$.
 The barrier function $b$ smoothly increases from $0$ to infinity as the input distance decreases from $\hat{d}$ to $0$, providing arbitrarily large repulsion to ensure no interpenetration and at the same time bound the contact gap error within $\hat{d}$ (Figure\ \ref{fig:barrier_plot}).
 As $\hat{d}\rightarrow 0$, the approximation error between the contact energy density function $b$ and the real contact phenomenon described in Equation (\ref{eq:min_d_contact_form}) decreases, which also makes $\partial \Omega_\text{M}$ and $\partial \Omega_\text{F}$ interchangeable in the limit.
 Note that the integration is performed in the material space while the distance is evaluated in the world space.